-As documented in the VHMPPI, the unmitigated attack rate of the Influenza virus in humans (with no antivirals or antibiotics) is estimated to be 40 per cent, with a case fatality rate of 2.4 - 3 per cent (i.e. of the 40 per cent with the illness of which 2.4 - 3 per cent could die).
+As documented in the VHMPPI, the unmitigated attack rate of the Influenza virus in humans (with no antivirals or antibiotics) is estimated to be 40 per cent, with a case fatality rate of 2.4 -3 per cent (i.e. of the 40 per cent with the illness of which 2.4 -3 per cent could die).
 However, with the appropriate treatment that number could be halved.

-The evidence is incomplete, but strongly suggests that SARS-CoV-2, the virus that causes COVID-19, meets the criteria for being capable of causing a pandemic, which are:
+The SARS-CoV-2, the virus that causes COVID-19 or other similar viruses, meet the criteria for being capable of causing a pandemic, which are: